 - Those who you are around everyday - either work colleagues, friends or family - what are their workstyles?

 - What do you need to take into account if you are both very similar or complete opposites?

 - How can you use these differences and similarities to your benefit to get a task done?

-Above all else, the most important thing to remember is……to cross the finish line.
-No matter if you run at a steady pace, alternate between sprinting and jogging, or sprinting and walking your way around it, if you decide to roll (because the world seems more fun when you make yourself dizzy), do cartwheels most of the way, or cheekily hop on a bus that takes you to the other end of the field, because we all have days where we are feeling that lazy.
+Above all else, the most important thing to remember is......to cross the finish line.
+No matter if you run at a steady pace, alternate between sprinting and jogging, or sprinting and walking your way around it, if you decide to roll (because the world seems more fun when you make yourself dizzy), or do cartwheels most of the way.
+Alternatively, do you cheekily hop on a bus that takes you to the other end of the field?
+Because lets face it, we all have days where we're feeling that lazy.